 # Configure the VS Code extension

-> Customize the CodeRabbit VS Code extension settings including AI agent integration, automatic review behavior, and self-hosted configurations.
+> Customize the CodeRabbit VS Code extension settings, including AI agent integration, automatic review behavior, regional infrastructure, task startup, and self-hosted configurations.

 Configure the CodeRabbit VS Code extension to match your workflow preferences.
 For more information about using the extension, see [Review local changes](/ide).